hrcorval/behavex/README.md

 It is important to mention that this argument doesn't work yet with parallel test executions

-## Display a Progress Bar in Console
+## Display the progress bar in console

 When executing tests in parallel, you can display a progress bar in the console to see the progress of the test execution.